yassirlaaouissi/samplescraper-vxug/README.md

 # samplescraper-vxug
-Build to download all samples from vx-underground
+Got this scraper from f0wl